Arduino-IRremote/Arduino-IRremote/README.md

 # IRremote Arduino Library
-This library enables you to send and receive using infra red signals on an arduino
+This library enables you to send and receive using infra-red signals on an arduino

 ## Version - 1.00
 This is the master branch and includes the most stable version.
-For the latest-mostly stable version please try teh beta branch.
+For the latest-mostly stable version please try the beta branch.

 ## Installation
 1. Click "Download ZIP"